deepmancer/HairFusion/README.md

 # HairFusion

-This repository is the official implementation of [HairFusion](https://arxiv.org/abs/2408.16450).
+This repository is the official implementation of [HairFusion](https://arxiv.org/abs/2408.16450) (AAAI 2025).
 Note that this repository only includes the inference codes.

 ## Environments